hiveot/hub/docs/TD Challenges.md

 * option1: send an event with the property value
 > Use-case 2: send an event if an action has completed to notify other consumers.
 * Current solution: property and actions keys refer to the same Thing state.
 When an action completes, a property with the same name updates with the action result.
 Note that the property value can have a different dataschema as the action result.
 * Answer: Officially, there is no intentional relationship between properties,actions and events.
+There is however a discussion to use properties to reflect state resulting from actions.

 7. How best to request reading the 'latest' value of an event?
 [Answered]
 * Answer: the Thing level form can include an operation 'readevent' and 'readallevents'.
 This is not standard WoT.
 Alternatively this can be defined as actions of the digital twin service TD.